datejada/CUC-data/README.md

 The optimization model description is available in:

+G. Morales-España and D. A. Tejada-Arango, _"Modeling the Hidden Flexibility of Clustered Unit Commitment,"_ in IEEE Transactions on Power Systems, vol. 34, no. 4, pp. 3294-3296, July 2019.
+doi: 10.1109/TPWRS.2019.2908051

+And as a preprint in:

 G. Morales-Espana and D. A. Tejada-Arango, _“Modelling the Hidden Flexibility of Clustered Unit Commitment,”_ arXiv e-prints, p. [arXiv:1811.02622](https://arxiv.org/abs/1811.02622), Nov.
 2018.